andre-brandao/pyprland/Getting-started.md

 The `pypr` tool only have two built-in commands:

+- `help` lists available commands (including plugins commands)
-- `reload` reads the configuration file and attempt to apply the changes
+- `reload` reads the configuration file and apply some changes:
-- `--help` lists available commands (including plugins commands)
+  - new plugins will be loaded
+  - configuration items will be updated (most plugins will use the new values on the next usage)

 > [!important]
 > - with no argument it runs the daemon (doesn't fork in the background)